skoussou/tekton-gitops-workshop/README.md

       ℹ You can test your pipeline by pushing generated template to your git repository
     ```

+* Last notes
+  * the [pipelinerun.yaml](application-source/.tekton/pipelinerun.yaml) dictates that `pipeline-as-code` will only run
+    * after a change on pom.xml has occurred and pushed
+    * on branch `main`

 ## CICD Demo

 > NOTE: Some of the following pipeline tasks are a mock and will be completed later on.